SAP-samples/btp-data-to-value-workshop/README.md

 ### Solution Architecture
 **Disclaimer:**<br/>
-The following Solution Architecture of Data-to-Value for our bookshop storyline with multiple data sources purposely includes the completed SAP BTP solution portofilo of Database, Data Management&Analytics, namely SAP HANA Cloud, SAP Data Warehouse Cloud, SAP Data Intelligence Cloud and SAP Analytics Cloud, which is just one of many viable options to achieve the same use cases in the storyline. <br/><br/>
+The following Solution Architecture of Data-to-Value for the bookshop storyline purposely includes the completed SAP BTP solution portofilo of Database, Data Management&Analytics, namely SAP HANA Cloud, SAP Data Warehouse Cloud, SAP Data Intelligence Cloud and SAP Analytics Cloud, which is just one of many viable options to achieve the same use cases of the storyline. <br/><br/>
-In real customer case, the journey of Data-to-Value may be attributed to the following key factors:
+In real customer case, the journey of Data-to-Value may vary and attribute to the following key factors:
 - business ojectives and requirements
     - real-time or acceptable latency
-    - agility
+    - agility and accessibility
     - data-driven decision
     - data-driven product or service
     - augmentation and automation